pdxjohnny/LangChain-in-Kubernetes/README.md

 The configuration files for the cluster are the following:
 ###    - **Configuration files (yaml)**:
    - **deployment.yaml**: This yaml file contains the configuration to deploy the containers, create the services to each of them and set environments to be used:
-   - +ServiceAccount+ : Since the LLM back_end needs to know the ip address of each service in order to forward the requests.
+   - ***ServiceAccount***: Since the LLM back_end needs to know the ip address of each service in order to forward the requests.
    - **Persistent Volume/Claim**:
    - **Image Containers**:
    - **Worker assigment**: